GRIDAPPSD/Powergrid-Models/platform/DER/README.md

 - *insert_der.sh* is the script to insert DER, by calling a CIMHub Python utility program.
 Blazegraph must be running and loaded with the base network model.
 First Python argument is a config file and the second argument is the DER text file as described above.

-- *drop_der.sh* removes previously inserted DER from Blazegraph, by calling CIMHub Python utility program.
+- *drop_der.sh* removes previously inserted DER from Blazegraph, by calling a CIMHub Python utility program.
 First Python argument is a config file and the second argument is a file of the object mRIDs to remove.

-- *cimhubconfig.json* contains the *blazegraph_url* and *cim_ns* for the scripts (this information used to be in a ```config.txt``)
+- *cimhubconfig.json* contains the *blazegraph_url* and *cim_ns* for the scripts (this information used to be in a ```config.txt```)